 The mountainous region of Pelion has many wonderful villages with traditional stone houses and paved paths, surrounded by lush greenery.
 Makrinitsa stands out for the lovely central square with the gorgeous view to the town of Volos and the Pagasetic Gulf.
 Visitors love walking around the paved streets and checking out the traditional products at the entrance path of Makrinitsa.
 The surrounding nature is gorgeous and many hiking trails start from or cross this wonderful village.

 About the villages in Greece

-Villages in Cyclades are usually constructed around a port or along the slopes of a hill with breathtaking sea view.
+Villages in the Cyclades are usually constructed around a port or along the slopes of a hill with breathtaking sea view.
 Houses are small and surrounded by flowered yards, no large block of flats.
-The window shutters and doors are usually painted in blue or other vibrant colours.
-Churches have white walls and blue domes, while the streets in the village centre are narrow and paved.
-The capital of the Cycladic islands are usually called Chora.
+The window shutters and doors are usually painted in blue or other vibrant colors.
+Churches have white walls and blue domes, while the streets in the village center are narrow and paved.
+The capital of the Cycladic islands is usually called Chora.
 The most famous village in Greece is Oia, located in the Cycladic island of Santorini.

-The traditional style of mountainous villages have small stone houses, lovely yards and paved square.
-Due to their remote location, mountainous villages have few inhabitants and trully authentic style.
-Pelion, Zagoria and Peloponnese are regions with picturesque villages in the mountains.
+The traditional style of mountainous villages has small stone houses, lovely yards, and paved square.
+Due to their remote location, mountainous villages have few inhabitants and truly authentic style.
+Pelion, Zagoria, and Peloponnese are regions with picturesque villages in the mountains.
 Most of them make their living from agriculture and cattle-breeding, while seaside villages mainly rely on tourism.